 Can you introduce the organization?
 What does it do?
 Who are its main members?

 Rescuing Leftover Cuisine, Inc. is a non-profit food rescue organization that provides solutions to prevent excess, wholesome food from being wasted.
 These solutions include food waste consulting services, excess food delivery, co-branding services, and tax credit assistance.
-Louisa Chen is the COO, and Paul Sun is the CFO at our organization.
+Louisa Chen is the COO, and Paul Sun is the CFO at our organisation.

 How did you come up with the idea for the organization?